 There are four buttons in the history section-All Changes, Installations, Updates, and Removals.
-Clicking one will show a list of days the selected action occurred.
 If you click the arrow next to a day, a list of individual packages will be shown, along with what was done with them and at what time.
-The History section shows the history of all software installed on your computer, not just changes made within the Ubuntu Software Center.
-For example, packages updated through the software updater will also be listed.